On the semicontinuity problem of fibers and global $F$-regularity: Semicontinuity of global properties on fibers

-The MCM condition on modules is closely related to $F$-purity of Noetherian rings (\cite{ShiZha}, Theorem 4.4; see also \cite{Hashi1}, Theorem 5.8).
-The global splitting of the Frobenius on a projective variety is discussed in the next section.
+The MCM condition on modules is closely related to $F$-purity of Noetherian rings of characteristic $p>0$.
+We refer the reader to \cite[Theorem 4.4]{ShiZha} and \cite{ShiZha2}.
+See also \cite[Theorem 5.8]{Hashi1}.
+We will discuss the global splitting of the Frobenius morphism on a projective variety in the next section.